Vinod Intelligent Cookware

-Vinod Intelligent Cookware, is an Indian manufacturer of cookware.
+Vinod Intelligent Cookware is an Indian manufacturer of cookware.

-It was Anil Agarwal, son of Rajeram Agarwal who collaborated with Saphymo Steel of France to introduce "Copper Sandwich Bottom Cookware", which is a multi-layered bottom and also a good conductor of heat.
-For this Mr. Agarwal had built a manufacturing unit "Kraftwares (I) Ltd" at Palghar, Mumbai and took a step by setting up a factory in Bhandup, Mumbai, which was manufacturing stainless steel products for the local market.
+It was Anil Agarwal, son of Rajeram Agarwal, who collaborated with Saphymo Steel of France to introduce "Copper Sandwich Bottom Cookware", which is a multi-layered bottom and also a good conductor of heat.
+For this, Mr Agarwal built a manufacturing unit "Kraftwares (I) Ltd" at Palghar, Mumbai and took a step by setting up a factory in Bhandup, Mumbai, which was manufacturing stainless steel products for the local market.
 These products are now in the national market as "Vinod Bowl" or "Vinod Entry Dish".

-As a modestly-priced product, Vinod cookware is accessible by many Indian households.
+As a modestly priced product, Vinod cookware is accessible to many Indian households.
 The range of cookware supports cooking a broad spectrum of Indian cuisine.